VladBangPao/Pipa/README.md

 4. etc

+## Pipa piping can use an arbitrary graph with rules for the edges

-## Pipa's Recursive and Event Driven Design
+## Pipa can use a Recursive Binary Tree Design
 ![RecursiveDesign2](https://github.com/ItsZeusBro/Pipa/blob/51b16cb95b2ba0052ab878f22c6730adb4adbea7/Docs/PipaRecursiveDesign2.jpg)

                              pipa1